dib-lab/2022-paper-branchwater-software/manuscript.md

 requirements; this is particularly clear from the YYY% slowdown from loading the 10,000 biggest sketches.

-### Post-search validation etc. Testing.
+### Post-search validation

-It is straightforward to use sourmash CLI to query the metagenome data sets to double check magsearch results.
-This is usually only internal technical validation since magsearch is built on the same code that sourmash uses, but is a recommended first step because the sourmash UX is better and the output is richer (e.g. weighted abundances,e tc.)

-FracMinHash generally and Branchwater specifically have been validated in a more scientific sense primarily by mapping reads.
+The sourmash CLI can be used to explore k-mer matches for individual data sets.
+This does not validate the matches beyond confirming the containment numbers, although sourmash provides additional information (e.g. estimated abundances) on top of the minimial information provided by branchwater.
+FracMinHash generally and Branchwater specifically have been validated bioinformatically primarily by mapping reads (see [@gather; @lumian_biogeo]).
 This is discussed further below.

 ### Sra_search is inexpensive and supports exploratory queries

-Estimate cost of a run.
+CTB: Estimate cost of a run.
 Compare to serratus - cloud compute, data download.
 Serratus is probably cheaper than $20k now but still expensive.